jneums/movie-analysis/README.md

 ## Conclusions
 ------------
-In conclusion, if you would like the highest probability of creating a high revenue film or series of films, follow the preceeding steps.
+In conclusion, if you would like the highest probability of creating a high revenue film or series of films, follow these steps:
+1. Choose from the list of most popular genres
+2. Choose the appropriate director for the genres you chose
+3. Release the film in the appropriate month
+4. Add in elements matching the top keywords